Bachelor of Science (BS) in Health Services Management and Leadership

 Required Courses

-The Bachelor of Science in Health Services Management and Leadership program requires completing 120 credit hours, including coursework for WVU general education foundations, public health foundation courses and the Health Services Management and Leadership program.
-HSML follows the same core curriculum as public health, sharing 20 credits, so you will develop a solid foundation of public health knowledge within the program.
+The Health Services Administration major requires completing 120 credit hours, including coursework for WVU general education foundations, public health foundation courses and health services administration courses.
+The Health Services Administration major follows the same core curriculum as the Public Health Sciences major, sharing 25 credits, so you will develop a solid foundation of public health knowledge within the program.

-Each student will develop a Plan of Study with the School of Public Health’s dedicated undergraduate advising specialist, Sarah Opatz.
+Each student will develop a Plan of Study with the School of Public Health’s dedicated undergraduate advising specialist.
 It is important to follow this plan to complete all degree requirements and graduate on time.

 View WVU Catalog for Required Courses